cartigli/vault/xsorted()/III SQL/VII INSERT.md

 ```

-TRANSACTIONAL CONTROL LOCK and ROLLBACK
+Transactional Control Lock and Rollback
-Similar to Github, the Commit locks in a change, and the Rollback clause reverts the database to its last commit.
-Unlike Github, if you have made 10 commits, you may only Rollback to the latest Commit.
+Similar to Github, the Commit locks in a change, and the Rollback clause reverts the database to its last Commit.
+Unlike Github, if you have made 10 Commits, you may only Rollback to the latest Commit.
+By default, MySQL uses auto-commit mode. ##**How do transactions work?**##

 ```mysql
 ROLLBACK;
 COMMIT;
 ```
-*If no commits have been made, rolling back will revert the database to its initial state.
-ROLLBACK's are irreversible.*
+*If no Commits have been made, rolling back will revert the database to its initial state.
+Rollback's are irreversible.*

-UPDATE Statement
+UPDATE
 Updates values of existing records in a table.

 ```mysql